HelioCash/gitbook-docs/protocol/roadmap.md

 * [ ] Add new incentivized LP farm(s) to provide new ways for investors to optimize compounding yields within the protocol.
 * [ ] Run a Helio Cash Polygon Validator.
 * [ ] Enable single staking of ETH.
 * [ ] Shift to a community governed project, where all contracts are owned by a DAO.
 Project decisions will be voted upon by protocol participants, weighted by their holdings of our governance token (xHELIO).
-(Currently projected for late-2022.)
+(Currently projected for late 2022.)
 * [ ] Launch HELIO CHAIN with HELIO as our native token.
 (Currently projected for late 2022.)